-For a bug report or to point out undesirable behaviour, again please use the issues page.
+To report an issue or to point out undesirable behavior, please use the issues page.
 Please include:

 - vtkplotlib version.

-- Versions of all libraries listed under \Requirements for installing\ and \Optional requirements\ in our quickstart page.
+- Versions of all libraries listed under Requirements for installing and Optional requirements in our quickstart page.
+(Use pip show numpy or pip freeze -> packages.txt to find these versions.)

 - Python version.

 - Whether or not you use Anaconda.

+- OS.

-- OS. - Along with the usual, what did you do?
+- Along with the usual, what did you do?
 And what did vtkplotlib do wrong?